 Parsley and cilantro are an exception.
 It’s easy to start them from seed but for the rest of the herbs we are talking about I think it would be easier to purchase plants.

 Also remember that a lot of herbs can be propagated.
 So if you know someone who has a mint plant, for example, it’s super easy to cut a stem, root it, and start your own plant.
-You can learn more about how to grow a mint plant from cutting here.
+You can learn more about how to grow mint from cutting here.

 2. Choose the Right Container for You –